fight233/DThouse_cxd/documentation/webdocs/markdowndocs/administrator.md

 ## Export Data

-You can export data either from TDengine shell or from tool taosdump.
+You can export data either from DThouse shell or from tool taosdump.

-**Export from TDengine Shell**
+**Export from DThouse Shell**

 ```mysql
 select * from <tb_name> >> a.csv